Ribocentre-switch/Ribocentre-switch.github.io/docs/Magnesium.md

 > Gene association

-<font >Mg<sup>2+</sup> riboswitch in <i>Salmonella enterica</i>.
+<p>Mg<sup>2+</sup> riboswitch in <i>Salmonella enterica</i>.
 Magnesium-responsive regulatory pathways in the bacteria <i>Salmonella enterica</i> by the two-component regulatory system consisting of PhoQ, the membrane-bound sensor kinase, and PhoP, a transcription regulator.
 PhoP, which is phosphorylated, affects more than 100 genes in response to fluctuations in the Mg<sup>2+</sup> concentration.
 The regulatory system PhoQ/PhoP is a two-component system activated in low magnesium levels or by cationic peptides.
-Genes regulated by PhoP-PhoQ are depicted in grey boxes and ovals<sup>[6]</sup>.</font>
+Genes regulated by PhoP-PhoQ are depicted in grey boxes and ovals<sup>[6]</sup>.</p>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">